Article type icon

 • Be conscious of your word count.
 Stay under the limit.

-• Check with your school or target journal to make sure special formatting is not required.
+• Check with your school or target journal to determine whether special formatting is required.

 • Don't use abbreviations or citations in the abstract.